 Hiring Procedures for On-Campus Student Job Supervisors

-First of all, thank you for providing supervision and mentoring that helps students
+First of all, thank you for supervising and mentoring your student employees so they

-develop skills and earn money for school-related expenses.
-With that privilege you
+may develop skills and earn money for school.
+With that privilege you also have a

-also have a responsibility and stewardship to provide a fair and equitable recruiting
+responsibility and stewardship to provide a fair and equitable recruiting process

-As our funding for student jobs is provided by various state or federal sources we
+Because our funding for student jobs is provided by various state or federal sources

 practices must comply with our campus policy which states “Snow College remains an

 equal opportunity institution, providing educational and employment opportunities

 without regard to race, color, creed, gender, national origin, age, or disability.”